kiwiirc/plugin-emojis/README.md

 # KiwiIRC - Emoji Plugin

-### Status - In development

 This plugin adds an emoji picker to KiwiIRC's UI.

 This plugin requires yarn.